ruizdiazever/portfolio/README.md

 >- JQuery

 **As features it has:**
-- Dynamic template injection.
+- Dynamic template injection
+- Projects app
+- About app
+- ORM of Django
-- Ckeditor.
+- Ckeditor
-- Mkdocs.
+- Mkdocs
-- Ordering in projects.
+- Ordering in projects
-- Loading of projects in "Portfolio" with database through Django's administrator.
+- Loading of projects in "Portfolio" with database through Django's administrator

 **Ever Ruiz Diaz**, *Software Student* - [This web](http://everdev.pythonanywhere.com/)